Merimetso-Code/UART-Hacking/README.md

 # UART Hacking

-A universal asynchronous receiver transmitter (UART) is a computer hardware standard for asynchronous serial communication in which data is encoded in a serial format and tramitted at configuratbale speed.
-The following tools are aimed at the hardware Security Tester and a written in Python 3.8 and make use of a the PYSerial and dbus modules.
+A universal asynchronous receiver transmitter (UART) is a computer hardware standard for asynchronous serial communication in which data is encoded in a serial format and tramitted at configurabale speed.
+The following tools are aimed at the hardware Security Tester and are written in Python 3.8 and make use of a the PYSerial and dbus modules.
 Information on hardware hacking and information security courses can be found at merimetso.net.
 ## Installation of pyserial module in Python 3.8
 We can install the pyserial module using PIP
 ```sh